 In 1941, Walt Disney and a group of 18 artists, musicians and screenwriters traveled to South America looking for inspiration and content for The Three Caballeros and other animated features.
 These films were produced as part of the U.S. government’s “Good Neighbor” policy during World War II.
 Their production initiated a long and complex history in which Latin Americans frequently criticized Disney as a representative of North American imperialism.

 On Sunday, Sep.
-10, KPCC’s John Horn will travel to the Luckman Fine Arts Complex at Cal State Los Angeles’ Intimate Theatre and host a conversation with special guests as part of a live-taping for The Frame.
-Following the program, attendees are invited to attend the opening reception hosted by the Luckman.
+10, KPCC’s John Horn traveled to the Luckman Fine Arts Complex at Cal State Los Angeles’ Intimate Theatre and hosted a conversation with special guests as part of a live-taping for The Frame.
+Following the program, attendees were invited to attend the opening reception hosted by the Luckman.

 Rubén Ortiz-Torres and Jesse Lerner, co-curators of “How to Read El Pato Pascual: Disney’s Latin America and Latin America’s Disney”

 Ted Thomas, director of documentary film "Walt & El Grupo"